Statistical analysis of the fluctuations of an initial-state model with independently distributed hot spots: Results

 Now, in our numerical simulations, we can clearly compute the trace of the matrix defined by Eq.~\eqref{eq:rho}, yielding a first determination of this trace, which we denote by $\Tr(\rho)_\textrm{num.}$.
 We checked that summing over the $N_s^2$ computed eigenvalues gives consistent values.
 On the other side, we can also calculate the analytical prediction for the trace using Eq.~\eqref{eq:int_rho(x,x)} with the input parameters of the simulations and Eq.~\eqref{eq:int_rho(x,x)_vs_Tr} with the known grid spacing: this yields a value $\Tr(\rho)_\textrm{an.}$.
 We list the corresponding values for our different runs in Table~\ref{tab:trace_density_matrix}, including the scenarios that we shall discuss shortly.

 The agreement between the analytically and numerically determined traces is generally excellent across all simulations, mostly at the 1\% level or better.
+This makes us confident that the computer implementation of the toy model is not plagued by large numerical errors.
 Interestingly, $\Tr(\rho)_\textrm{num.}$ is systematically larger than $\Tr(\rho)_\textrm{an.}$ (when defined).
 We did not attempt to track the precise origin of the discrepancy between the two sets of values.
 However, it is clear that the matrix $\rho$ should ideally contain a number of zero values on the diagonal --- for instance, at the points at the edges of our grid, at a distance of at least 15~fm from the center --- which are finite and positive in the numerical implementation, thereby biasing the trace.

 As stated above, Eq.~\eqref{eq:int_rho(x,x)} yields a divergent result in the limit $\ssrc\to 0$ of pointlike sources.
-This divergence cannot occur in the numerical determination, with a finite-dimensional density matrix $\rho$, whose diagonalization yields $N_s^2$ finite eigenvalues and (their eigenvectors) and thus a well-defined trace.
+This divergence cannot occur in the numerical determination, with a finite-dimensional density matrix $\rho$, whose diagonalization yields $N_s^2$ finite eigenvalues (and their eigenvectors) and thus a well-defined trace.

 Let us now discuss the three runs in which we let one of the model parameters fluctuate, either event-to-event (fluctuations in $\Nsrc$), or from one hot spot to the next (fluctuating weights $\varpi$ and source sizes $\ssrc$).
 In Fig.~\ref{fig:eigenvalues4} we display the eigenvalues for the run with exactly $\Nsrc=50$ hot spots, unit weights, and $\ssrc=0.3$~fm (with a rotationally symmetric hot-spot distribution), and for the simulations in which we allow for uniformly distributed fluctuations about the values of this ``reference'' run.